rcmdnk/chatgpt-prompt-wrapper/README.md

 options:
-  -h, --help            show this help message and exit -k KEY, --key KEY     OpenAI API key.
-  -c CONF, --conf CONF  Path to the configuration TOML file.
+  -h, --help            show this help message and exit -c CONF, --conf CONF  Path to the configuration TOML file.
+  -k KEY, --key KEY     API key.
+  -b BASE_URL, --base-url BASE_URL
+                        API base URL.
   -m MODEL, --model MODEL
                         ChatGPT Model to use.
   -w CONTEXT_WINDOW, --context-window CONTEXT_WINDOW
                         The maximum number of tokens the model can process at once, including both input and output.
                         Set 0 to use the max values for the model.
   -o MAX_OUTPUT_TOKENS, --max-output-tokens MAX_OUTPUT_TOKENS
                         The maximum of output tokens for the completion.
 Set 0 to use the max values for the model.
   -O MIN_OUTPUT_TOKENS, --min-output-tokens MIN_OUTPUT_TOKENS